miguelbcr/RxPaparazzo/README.md

-Reactive Android library to access camera and gallery using RxJava.
+RxJava extension for Android to access camera and gallery.

-#RxPaparazzo
+# RxPaparazzo

 What is a Paparazzo?

 > A freelance photographer who aggressively pursues celebrities for the purpose of taking candid photographs.

 This library does that.
-Mostly.
 Not really.
 But it was a funny name, thought.
 Was it?

-##Features:
+## Features:

 - Runtime permissions.
-Not worries about the new fickle Android runtime permissions system.
+Not worries about the tricky Android runtime permissions system.
 RxPaparazzo relies on [RxPermissions](https://github.com/tbruyelle/RxPermissions) to deal with that.
+- Take a photo using the built-in camera.
+- Access to gallery.
 - Crop images.
 RxPaparazzo depends on [UCrop](https://github.com/Yalantis/uCrop) to perform beautiful cuts to any face, body or place.
-- Take a photo using the built-in camera.
-- Access to gallery.
 - Honors the observable chain (it means you can go crazy chaining operators).
 [RxOnActivityResult](https://github.com/VictorAlbertos/RxActivityResult) allows RxPaparazzo to transform every intent into an observable for a wonderful chaining process.

-##Setup
+## Setup

 Add the JitPack repository in your build.gradle (top level module):
 ```gradle